Food Delivery Using a Checking Account for Payment

 Using Checking Accounts for Payment

 For the apps that do allow you to use a bank account, linking the account is usually fairly straightforward.
-Both Uber Eats and Postmates use a third-party platform called Link to securely connect your bank account to your food delivery app account using your regular login credentials.
+Some payment apps use third-party platforms, such as Stripe and Plaid, to securely connect to your bank account using your regular login credentials.
 The data transferred is encrypted, and you can disconnect linked accounts at any time.

-Some delivery services may allow you to manually link your bank account using details like the routing number and account number.
-In that case, you should always be sure you’re only providing your details to certified and secure parties.
-If you’re using a lesser-known food delivery app, do some research ahead of time to ensure it’s legit before you enter your banking details.
+Other payment apps let you manually link your bank account using details including the routing number and account number.
+However, you should only provide your details to certified and secure parties.
+If you’re using a lesser-known food delivery or payment app, research it first to ensure it’s legit before you enter your banking details.

 Recommended: Checking Account vs. Debit Card: What’s the Difference?